Truth and Reconciliation Commission of Canada: Testimonies

 The mandate of IRSSA required the TRC to gather testimonies from the residential school's survivors.
 The testimonies were claimed to be necessary in order for the mandate to create a historical record of the legacy and impacts of the residential schools.
 The historical record was also important in educating the public on "the truth of what happened" in Canada.
 The records of the testimonies and documents of the residential schools are open to the public in a National Research Centre.

 Between 2008 and 2014 the TRC gathered what is estimated to be around 7000 testimonies from the survivors, most from those who had attended the schools after the 1940s.
 The testimonies were gathered in both public and private settings, such as community hearings, sharing circles, Commissioners Sharing Panels, etc. The Commissioners Panels often brought large audiences, drawing hundreds of audience members and reporters with testimonies regularly being recorded and posted online.
 During the public testimonies, survivors detailed their experiences surrounding the residential schools.
 These regularly consisted of memories of being stripped of their language and culture as well as experiences of abuse, sexual assault and malnutrition.

 Commission name

-The Canadian Truth and Reconciliation Commission (TRC) was named in a similar fashion to the commissions by the same name in Chile in 1990 and South Africa in 1996.
+The Canadian Truth and Reconciliation Commission (TRC) was named in a similar fashion to the commission by the same name in South Africa in 1996 and was similar in function to that of Chile in 1990.
 In this context, reconciliation refers to the act of restoring a once harmonious relationship.
 The commission came under criticism for using the term in their name, however, as it implies that there was once a harmonious relationship between settlers and Indigenous Peoples that is being restored, while that relationship may never have existed in Canada.
 The use of reconciliation thereby perpetuates such myth by continuing to deny "the existence of pre-contact Aboriginal sovereignty."